Employee Benefits Services

 Maine

-Tentatively scheduled for April 1, 2023, employers with 5 or more employees who have been in operation for at least two years and have no retirement plan.
-They may be required to participate in the Maine Retirement Savings Program unless they register for exemption.
-The registration plans to be implemented in three phases, starting with a proposed deadline of April 2023 for businesses with 25 or more employees, followed by October 2023 (15-24 EEs), and April 2024 (5-14 EEs).
-The program will be auto-enroll with an opt-out option, plus there will be a 5% default contribution limit (flexible) that includes an auto-increase of 1% annually, up to 8%.
+Tentatively scheduled to launch Jan.
+1, 2025, employers with 5 or more employees who have been in operation for at least two years and have no retirement plan will be required to participate in the Maine Retirement Savings Program.
+The registration deadlines have been postponed, but noncompliance penalties have been established.
+The program will be auto-enroll with an opt-out option, plus there will be a 5% default contribution limit (flexible) that includes an auto-increase of 1% annually, up to 10%.
 Self-employed and individual contractors are expected to participate.

 Maryland